matthewrdev/fa2cs/Readme.md

 **[Get FontAwesomeIcons.cs here](FontAwesomeIcons.cs)**

-# Now Available In MFractor
+# Now Available In MFractor!

-[MFractor](https://www.mfractor.com/), a productivity tool for Visual Studio Windows and Mac, can now generate a font glyph helper classes using any font asset.
+[MFractor](https://www.mfractor.com/), a productivity tool for Visual Studio Windows and Mac, can now generate a font glyph helper class for any font asset.

 [To learn more, please see our documentation on generating a glyph helper class for font assets.](https://docs.mfractor.com/fonts/generate-font-character-code-class/)